end-initiative/end-initiative/pages/activities.md

 Profitable Days:                None

 When your character dedicates time to studies, they may choose a subject on the skills in your character sheet or of a specialty subject by the classes offered from the school.
 It is assumed that you spend time as often as you can studying.
+By spending time studying, you will gain 1 tally.
+At 5 points, you can attempt a d20 roll into a skill you call out ahead of time, and on a 18-20, you gain a permanent +1 misc. bonus to a skill of your choice.

-By spending time studying, you will gain 1 tally into the subject of your choice.
-If you have a book on a subject that is not from The Spire library resources, you can earn 2 tallys instead of one.
-At 5 points, you can attempt a d20 roll, and on a 18-20, you gain a permanent +1 misc. bonus to that skill.
+If you have a book on a subject that is not from The Spire library resources, you can earn 2 tallys instead of one from reading it, but that subject has its own tallys separate from the normal pool of tallys, known as specific tallys.
+At 5 specific tallys, you may make a d20 roll for that skill, and on a 11-20, you gain a permanent +1 misc. bonus to that skill.

 All students have a class that they naturally excelled in during their fletchling days, and carries on into their time as a Sparrow.
 Starting as a Sparrow, you automatically have a +1 in one specialty subject and are proficient in it.
 From there on, you must gain a +3 misc. bonus in another specialty subject through studying to gain proficiency in that subject as well.